When you’re sensitive to the needs of others, it’s easy to be swayed — even if it’s bad for you. Here’s how to change that.

 Boundaries have always eluded me.
 I didn’t realize until a few years ago that being a highly sensitive person (HSP) was actually a big part of why I’ve always found boundaries so mind-boggling.
+Not because sensitive people can’t be good at setting boundaries — but because we’re often more attuned to the needs of others than ourselves.

-As a result, most highly sensitive kids adopt a way of altering our behavior to put others at ease, because we may have picked up on a subtle shift in their mood, body language, or even their energy.
+As a result, many highly sensitive kids adopt a way of altering our behavior to put others at ease, because we may have picked up on a subtle shift in their mood, body language, or even their energy.

 As beautifully intended as this is (and it’s part of what makes HSPs so special), it can also lead to us struggling with boundaries because we can be so affected (and our behavior, mood, and energy as well) by those subtle changes in others.